luminis-ams/elastic-rest-spring-wrapper/README.md

 ```

 # Using aggregations
 This is mainly the same as for searching for documents.
 You do have to configure the ObjectMapper though.
-For now you have to do this yourself.
-Later on I'll try to make this easier.
-Below is a configuration for an ObjectMapper that you can use as a template.
-You can find a running example in the test class _SearchServiceAggsTest_ and in the _TestConfig_
+To help you do this we have created a helper class _AggregationConfig_.
+In this class you provide a mapping from names of aggregations to the to the specific types of the aggregations.
+Beware that
+you should not reuse aggregation names in your queries for different types.

 ```$java
     @Bean
-public ObjectMapper objectMapper() {
+    public AggregationConfig aggregationConfig() {
-    ObjectMapper objectMapper = new ObjectMapper();

-    AggregationDeserializer deserializer = new AggregationDeserializer();
+        AggregationConfig config = new AggregationConfig();
-    deserializer.register("byTags", TermsAggregation.class);
+        config.addConfig("termsByTags", TermsAggregation.class);

-    SimpleModule module = new SimpleModule("AggregationDeserializer",
-            new Version(1, 0, 0, null, "eu.luminis.elastic", "aggregation-elastic"));
-    module.addDeserializer(Aggregation.class, deserializer);

-    objectMapper.registerModule(module);
+        config.addConfig("histoByYear", HistogramAggregation.class);
+        config.addConfig("dateHistoByCreated", DateHistogramAggregation.class);

-    return objectMapper;
+        return config;
     }
 ```